 We are focused on managing and growing the core programming business to increase profitability, while developing and enhancing products to drive future revenue and earnings growth.
 Part of the strategy is to gain market share and to expand addressable markets.
-Our challenge is growing and profitably operating in a cyclical and rapidly evolving industry environment.
-Starting in December 2013 and continuing through the third quarter of 2014, we saw strong orders of our new PSV7000 which led our sales growth.
-Looking forward, our backlog and deferred revenue should position us well for the start of the fourth quarter.
+Our challenge is growing and profitably operating in a cyclical and rapidly evolving industry environment while we are experiencing unfavorable currency rate fluctuations.
 We are balancing business geography shifts, increasing costs and strategic investments in our business with the level of demand and mix of business we expect.

 We focus our research and development efforts in our strategic growth markets, namely new programming technology, automated programming systems for the manufacturing environment and software.
 We continue to focus on extending the capabilities and support for our product lines and supporting the latest semiconductor devices, including NAND Flash, e-MMC, and microcontrollers on our newer products.
 During 2014, we have added media and handling options and software features for our new PSV7000, Data I/O's most advanced programming system introduced in the fall of 2013, which can cut the cost of programming by up to 50% and represents new capabilities to handle and program small parts.
-We announced in July 2014 our new PSV3000 automated programming system with a cost-effective entry point which was developed for the Asian market and is now available and in evaluation at several customers.
+In July 2014, we announced our new PSV3000 automated programming system, which was designed to meet the needs of Chinese and Asian local manufacturers moving from manual to automated programming.
+The PSV3000 is being sold in Asia and recently won the 2015 SMT China Vision Award for Device Programming and the 2015 EM Asia Innovation Award for Programming Systems.
+In April 2015, we announced our new PSV5000 automated programming system, which will replace our PS388 system with a more integrated solution at a lower cost.